Tim Ries Rocks The Django

 It is a love/hate relationship with NYC.
 So many things in both categories.
 The main reason I moved here was to connect with the best musicians in the world, and I have been lucky enough to do just that.
 And there are so many talented people in New York.
 That is the most positive thing for me.
 In addition, I do love the cultural diversity in the city and the great energy.
 There are some great restaurants and of course, all the music venues to check out so many great artists.

-What can people expect to hear at your Django show on 11/3?
+What can people expect to hear at your Django shows this March?

-I am very excited to play at Django 3 Thursdays in November.
+I am very excited to play at Django in January following my Thursday residency this past November.
 I really appreciate this great opportunity to perform at this wonderful venue.
 I have written many new compositions just for this show.
 It will be a mixture of new and some older songs of mine and a few jazz standards.
 I am honored to share the stage with these talented musicians.

 Who are some artists you still want to work with?

 Herbie Hancock, Dave Holland, more times with Jack DeJohnette, Vicente Amigo, Tomatito, and at least another 100 artists.
 Too many to name.